cs1302uga/cs1302-ce16/README.md

 1. Inspect the `Student`, `Course`, and `Driver` classes provided under the `src` directory.
-   As written, can you sort and find a maximal element of the `students` and `courses` arrays using the `sort` methods that the exercise had you inspect in the previous step?
+   As written, can you sort and find a maximal element of the `students` and `courses` arrays using the methods that the exercise had you inspect in the previous step?
    Try it!
 For each of the four possibilities, indicate a guess in your notes as to whether or not it will work.
 Then, try each possibility independently to confirm your guess.